alan-turing-institute/sqlsynthgen/docs/source/health_data.rst

 .. code-block:: sql

-  alter table concept drop constraint concept.concept_vocabulary_id_fkey
+  ALTER TABLE concept DROP CONSTRAINT concept.concept_vocabulary_id_fkey

 and between ``concept`` and ``domain`` with, for example:

 .. code-block:: sql

-  alter table concept drop constraint concept.concept_domain_id_fkey
+  ALTER TABLE concept DROP CONSTRAINT concept.concept_domain_id_fkey

 One can then proceed with ``sqlsynthgen create-vocab`` to copy over the vocabulary tables, and restore the constraints with